Aurukun Commissioners

 Commissioner Dereck Walpo

 Commissioner Dereck WALPO (Kiadilt Clan) was born and raised on Mornington Island.
-After completing his schooling on Mornington Island, he completed boarding school in Warwick Queensland.
-Commissioner Walpo then moved up to Cape York where he met his partner of 40 years, fellow Commissioner Ada Woolla of the Winchanum Clan.
-Commissioner Walpo has worked in various positions across Aurukun, including in plumbing, as a road worker and machinery driver before finding work in the health system and becoming the Team Leader of the Wellbeing Centre.
-He recognises the importance of mental health support and the need for these services to support remote Indigenous communities such as Aurukun.
-From 2012 to 2020 Commissioner Walpo held the position of Mayor in the Aurukun Shire Council, using his authority to work towards improving social norms and helping the community of Aurukun grow.
-Commissioner Walpo has two children and nine grandchildren and enjoys spending the weekends with his grandchildren fishing and hunting.
-Commissioner Walpo became an Aurukun Local Commissioner on 5 May 2022.
-He wants to use his new role as a Local Commissioner to further improve social norms and encourage parents to play a larger role in their children’s education.
+After completing his primary schooling on Mornington Island, he completed his senior studies while boarding in Warwick Queensland.
+Commissioner Walpo then moved to Cape York where he met his partner of 40 years, fellow Commissioner Ada Woolla of the Winchanum Clan.
+He has worked in various positions across Aurukun including in plumbing, as a road worker and machinery driver before finding work in the health system and becoming the Team Leader of the Wellbeing Centre.
+In 2016 Commissioner Walpo joined the Apunipima Board to support the Aurukun community and ensure their voices are heard.
+He recognises the importance of mental health support and the need for services to support remote Indigenous communities such as Aurukun.

 Past Aurukun Commissioners